jacobatorres/los_angeles_parking_finder/README.md

 ## How to run this tool locally

+0. Install django and terraform in your local.

 1. Make sure the infrastructure is set up.
 Terraform code to set it up is in https://github.com/jacobatorres/terraform/tree/main/apartment_finder_airflow
 	- git clone that repo, then run go to github_repos/terraform/apartment_finder_airflow/examples/basic.
 Then run `terraform init; terraform plan -out theplan -var-file="secrets.tfvars"; terraform apply theplan`
 	- the terraform will ask for your machine's local IP address, you can put that in the secrets.tfvars file.
 Here's what my secrets.tfvars looked like: